ai-gitfix/realtor-app/README.md

 ### Additional Notes

 - Users who want to sign up as buyers do not need a product key.
-- For admin and estator sign-ups, a valid product key is required.
-The product key is generated using the provided email and user type and hashed before validation.
+- For admin and realtor sign-ups, a valid product key is required.
+The product key is generated using the provided email and user type and is hashed before validation.

 ## Conclusion

 By combining the strengths of Nest.js, TypeScript, Prisma, and PostgreSQL, we are on the path to building a high-quality web application that meets our objectives of efficiency, type safety, robust database interactions, scalability, and maintainability.

-P.S.: This document is written based on the sentence and document organization of chatgpt.
+P.S.: This document is written based on the sentence and document organization of ChatGPT.

 ## Installation